-Test questions are written by teams during Item Writing workshops, and many writers continue to submit questions throughout the year.
+Test questions are written by teams during the Item Writing workshops and many writers continue to submit questions throughout the year.
 All questions are reviewed again by two teams of item writers.
 Final reviews are done by the NARM Board.
 Two forms of the exam are in use at any given time.

-In 2019, NARM held two Item Writing workshops to write and review potential questions for the NARM Examination.
-There were fourteen CPM participants in a workshop in Blue Spring, Missouri and twelve CPM participants in a workshop held in Oakland, CA. These workshops add to the three workshops held in 2018 in Wisconsin, Tennessee, and northern

-California, which were attended by an additional thirty-eight CPMs.
+In 2019, two NARM Item Writing workshops were held to write and review potential questions for the NARM Exam.
+There were 14 CPM participants in a workshop in Blue Spring, Missouri, and 12 CPM participants in a workshop held in Oakland, CA. These workshops add to the three workshops held in 2018 in Wisconsin, Tennessee, and northern California, which were attended by an additional 38 CPMs.
 A Test Review Committee meeting was held in 2018 in Rockville, MD.
 Though, as usual for review teams, this group was looking at each question for relevance, currency, clarity, readability, and accuracy, and this review also focused specifically on bias.
 NARM seeks geographic, cultural, and ethnic diversity in those who participate in writing and reviewing test questions.
+There were no Item Writing workshops held in 2020, though item review and test development activities did continue.